budavariam/budavariam.github.io/_posts/2020-12-01-advent-of-code.md

 ---

 It's the time of the year when many people start to countdown with their advent calendars.
-For coders there is a special kind of calendar, that keeps us busy and help us prepare for the celebration.
+For coders, there is a special kind of calendar that keeps us busy and help us prepare for the celebration.

 [Advent of Code](https://adventofcode.com/) presents a free challenge every day until December 25th.
 Each year there is a different back story.
-Usually YOU are the coder hero and you need to save christmas.
+Usually, YOU are the coder hero and you need to save Christmas.

 You do not have to have a CS background to participate, the challenges are solvable without extensive math/programming knowledge.